 Dr. Pantoja’s work has not gone unnoticed.
 Virginia Sánchez-Korrol, Professor of Puerto Rican and Latino Studies at Brooklyn College and Co-Editor of the forthcoming Latinas in the United States: An Historical Encyclopedia, has called her “one of the foremost figures in community activism from the 1950’s to the present.”
 In 1996, Dr. Pantoja received the Presidential Medal of Freedom, the highest honor bestowed upon civilians by the United States government.
 She became one of only four Puerto Rican recipients of the award, which has also been presented to Governors Luis Muñoz Marín and Luis Ferré, as well as Sr. Isolina Ferré.

-In 2000 she appeared on a panel discussion on "Latinas Making History" at a hotel in midtown Manhattan.
-A small woman with a powerful voice and no-nonsense attitude, she wears a poker face that breaks periodically into a beaming smile.
-"I am for the fact that our children must learn English for their livelihood, and because they should know that other language of the place where they live," she explained.
-However, she described the "total immersion" of Spanish-speaking students in an English-only environment, as "a stupid, stupid thing," "If we already bilingual," she asked, "why should our children lose their language and only speak one language, English?"
+In 2000 she appeared on a panel discussion on “Latinas Making History” at a hotel in midtown Manhattan.
+A small woman with a powerful voice and no-nonsense attitude and wears a poker face that breaks periodically into a beaming smile.
+“I am for the fact that our children must learn English for their livelihood, and because they should know that other language of the place where they live,” she explained.
+However, she described the “total immersion” of Spanish-speaking students in an English-only environment as “a stupid, stupid thing,” “If we already bilingual,” she asked, “why should our children lose their language and only speak one language, English?”

-Unapologetic for her forceful opinion, she added, "Sometimes people think that you should't express yourself directly and say what you're thinking, but you have to.
+Unapologetic for her forceful opinion, she added, “Sometimes people think that you shouldn’t express yourself directly and say what you’re thinking, but you have to.
 You have to be open and direct and say what you mean.
-Call things by their name."
+Call things by their name.”
 This was Antonia Pantoja.
 She left us on May 24th., 2002.

 More information about her biography available here.